-The 2013 season sees the return of an old friend as Valentino Rossi rejoins the Factory team for what will be his eighth season at Yamaha.
-Having been absent for two years with a different manufacturer, Rossi is back again and partnered with old team mate and current World Champion Jorge Lorenzo to create a formidable line up to challenge for the 2013 title.
+The 2014 season sees Valentino Rossi start his second season back with the Factory team having been absent for two years with a different manufacturer; it will be his ninth season at Yamaha.
+Rossi is partnered with old team mate and 2013 title runner up Jorge Lorenzo to create a formidable line up to challenge for the 2014 title.

 Born in Urbino, Italy on 16th February 1979, Rossi was riding bikes from an early age thanks to the influence of his father Graziano, himself a former Grand Prix winner.
 Following an early start in go-karts, Rossi junior progressed to minimotos and quickly showed a talent for two-wheels, becoming regional champion in 1992.
 The next few years saw him quickly rise up through ranks of junior road racing, claiming the Italian Sport Production Championship in 1994 and the Italian 125cc Championship in 1995.
 The latter, twinned with an impressive 3rd place in the 125cc European Championship, was enough to secure him a ride in the World Championship the following year.